This article was originally published in PerformanceIn.

 Disintermediation and price transparency are coming to almost every industry in the world, something that does not bode well for the current performance fee model.
 Industries that haven’t adjusted to similar changes are suffering at the hands of players such as Zillow, Airbnb, Uber and Craigslist.

-Stay tuned for next week’s post where we’ll look ahead and see what the future holds for performance marketing fee-structures.
+To look ahead and see what the future holds for performance marketing fee-structures, click here.